libmapper/libmapper/README.markdown

 later.
 Please see COPYING for details.

-In accordance with the LGPL, you are allowed to use it in commercial products provided it remains dynamically linked, such that libmapper always remains free to modify.
+In accordance with the LGPL, you are allowed to use it in commercial products provided it remains dynamically linked, such that libmpr always remains free to modify.
 If you'd like to use it in an outstanding context, please contact the AUTHORS to seek an agreement.

-Dependencies of libmapper are:
+Dependencies of libmpr are:

 * [liblo](http://liblo.sourceforge.net), LGPL